Thursday, August 20, 2020

 When we returned to Rhode Island for the 2020 cruising season we were shocked to find Mystic with about 600 gallons of water inside.
 We've winterized our boat for eight years and never had a drop of water, even when we left her in St. Augustine for 2 hurricane seasons.
 To say we are baffled is an understatement.
 They call this a "land sinking".
 Apparantly, it happens all the time but usually it happens to boaters who do something wrong.
 In our case, it was a combination of a very wet winter and spring, covid delays and really bad luck!

 The land sinking was devastating, but we feel lucky!
-Although our engine was sitting in water, it started and purred like a contented kitten.
+Although our engine was sitting in water, it started on the first try and purred like a contented kitten.
 Our electrical systems and refrigeration work too.
 We were left with a mess, ruined teak and holly floors, warped mahogany doors, a nasty black line and flaking paint throughout our interior; all cosmetic damage.
 For this we are thankful!

 Some boat owners would have walked away from the mess and let the insurance company worry about the cleanup.
 We couldn't do that.
 Mystic is our second home; we had to try to save her.
 We did more than 150 hours of work each, over the first 4 weeks.
 We scrubbed every surface at least six times using various products meant to kill mildew.
 Then we had to rejuvenate the wood with oil.
 The results were encouraging.